Together for Short Lives

 As soon as possible following diagnosis, your child’s needs will be discussed with you and assessed by a team working with you to ensure that your child gets the ongoing care they need and that your choices are taken into account.
 This is often called a ‘multiagency needs assessment’.

 A needs assessment is there to provide you with an opportunity to raise concerns, and for the full range of needs for your family to be explored.
-The ultimate goal should be that your child and your whole family receive the help and support they need.
+The ultimate goal should be that your child and your whole family receive the help and support they need and choose.

 Another main purpose is to draw together professionals from various teams and settings in the one assessment so you don’t have to have various assessments for different professional teams (for example, community nurses, education and consultants).